 Running has opened doors and shown me places I never even dreamed of going.
 I am a proud Member of Team TROT (Trail Racing Over Texas).
 These people have become like family.
 I have met and befriended runners in the sport that I had only read about in magazines and looked up to for inspiration.
 Now I compete alongside them.
 Sometimes I just have to pinch myself.

 You can learn about my story and my journey to Western States in this short film from Trail Racing Over Texas.

 And to clarify, that is not a real neck tattoo.

-When I’m not training or competing, I love to: camp, watch movies, go on road trips or throw a tennis ball for Titus, who has won numerous doggy 5ks.
+When I’m not training or competing, I love to: climb, camp, or throw a tennis ball for our Weimaraner, Titus, who has won numerous doggy 5ks.

 Something that very few people know about me is: I went to art school and when I was in 4th grade, my best friend was a guinea pig named Ralph.

 A good title for my autobiography would be: Moderation…Just kidding.
 That would be a terrible title!